kamdem-arielle/devops_roadmap/linux_essentials.md

 # Linux Basics for DevOps

-This document covers essential Linux concepts and commands for DevOps engineers, based on the "Linux Quickstart" guide.
+This document covers essential Linux concepts and commands for DevOps engineers.

 ## Table of Contents
 1. [Linux Introduction](#linux-introduction)